 \subsubsection{Adaptive locality in the topological space}

 This section describes how locality involves local connections/wiring of the neurons, as in our model.
 The biological name for adaptive local connectivity is plasticity (neuroplasticity).
-While relatively less-explored in the artificial domain, plasticity has been an active problem in neurobiology for a long time \cite{esposito_2016}, as well as in spiking artificial neuron models \cite{bodenhausen_1990, Gerstner_2002, triesch_2007}.
-Still, some studies directly aimed to reproduce Hebb’s rule or other plasticity models for their artificial counterparts \cite{Oja1982,miconi_2018,huang_2015}.
-For instance, Miconi's \cite{miconi_2018} neuron model is shown below with our notation.
-The total effective weight is the sum of the fixed weight $w_{ij}$ (as in a fully connected neuron) and a plasticity coefficient $\alpha_{i,j}$ and a recursively calculated Hebbian trace (Hebb$_{ij}$):
+While relatively less-explored in the artificial domain, plasticity has long been an active area of neurobiology research \citep{esposito_2016}, as well as in spiking artificial neuron models \citep{bodenhausen_1990, Gerstner_2002, triesch_2007}.
+Nevertheless, some studies in artificial neural networks have directly aimed to reproduce Hebb’s rule or other plasticity models \citep{Oja1982,miconi_2018,huang_2015}.
+For instance, Miconi's \citep{miconi_2018} neuron model includes a fixed weight $w_{ij}$ (as in a fully connected neuron), a plasticity coefficient $\alpha_{i,j}$ and a recursively calculated Hebbian trace (Hebb$_{ij}$):

-Thus, the model requires a recurrent calculation of Hebbian $\text{Hebb}_{ij}(t)$ trace using Oja's rule \cite{Oja1982}; however, the non-plastic weight component must be set at zero $w_{ij}=0$ to be fully plastic.
+Thus, the model requires a recurrent calculation of Hebbian $\text{Hebb}_{ij}(t)$ trace using Oja's rule \citep{Oja1982}; however, the non-plastic weight component must be set at zero $w_{ij}=0$ to ensure complete plasticity.

-The locality has been frequently investigated in the context of visual attention models where the objective is to interpret or exploit the information in various locations of an input image \citep{titi1998, Olshausen4700}.
+Locality has been frequently investigated in the context of visual attention models where the objective is to interpret or exploit the information in various locations of an input image \citep{titi1998, Olshausen4700}.
 Recently proposed deep neural network architectures of visual attention models \citep{ba2014,xu2015} have shown impressive results in multiple object recognition, image captioning and similar tasks.
 The common strategy in these models is to process an input image in $n$ steps where, at each step, the recurrent layer examines the current input and then decides on the next location to process.

-Cheung et al. \cite{CheungWO16} proposed a retinal glimpse model (for visual attention) which employes Gaussian kernels to control sampling locations and scales.
-Similarly, the focusing neuron model employs Gaussian kernels to control and learn the location and scale of the local receptive field.
-Our model is generic; hence it may be used for any task, and is not limited to visual attention.
+Cheung et al.\ \citep{CheungWO16} proposed a retinal glimpse model (for visual attention) employing Gaussian kernels to control sampling locations and scales.
+Similarly, the focusing neuron model introduced in this paper employs Gaussian kernels to control and learn the location and scale of the local receptive field.
+The focusing neuron model is generic and hence may be used for any task without being limited to visual attention.